Ropaxyz/OctoBot-Octopus-Energy-Discord-Bot/README.md

 2. Invite the bot to your Discord server using the OAuth2 URL generated in the Discord Developer Portal.

+3. The bot will automatically post a setup button in the channel you specified.
+Users can click this button to set up their Octopus Energy account.

-3. Use the `/setup` command in Discord to configure your Octopus Energy account.
+4. Alternatively, users can use the `/setup` command in Discord to configure their Octopus Energy account.

-4. Use the `/get_energy_data` command to retrieve your energy consumption data and charts.
+5. Use the `/get_energy_data` command to retrieve energy consumption data and charts.

 ## Commands